elmergonzalezb/intranet-search-cockpit/README.md

 Intranet search cockpit.
 Coperate Intranet search is not plug-and-play.

+## State:

+Current state is "withdrawn".
+No coding will get done.
+Docs still get updates.

+Background: It makes more sense to create new content in one system.
+Maybe later other sytems get integrated.

+For the next days I will pratice this pattern: [IUA Channel](https://github.com/guettli/IUA-Channel)

 ## Introducion

 [Content Repository](https://en.wikipedia.org/wiki/Content_repository): A content repository or content store is a database of digital content with an associated set of data management, search and access methods allowing application-independent access to the content, rather like a digital library, but with the ability to store and modify content in addition to searching and retrieving.